otulpp/spring-modpack-2024/README.md

 - > Subtly inspired by; ACOTAR's Spring Court, DND 5e, Animal Crossing, and Stardew Valley.
 I wanted this pack to be focused on aesthetics while also leaving room for convience mods, a large farm/food concentration, and a layer of harder difficulty added to the game.
-Attached later will be a general wiki for most of the mods compiled here if I have enough time
+Attached later will be a general wiki for most of the mods compiled here if I have enough time.

 -----------------------------------------------{⋆ ˚｡⋆୨ ʚɞ ୧⋆ ˚｡⋆}--------------------------------------------------

-{ MODLOADER; forge
+{ MODLOADER; FORGE <br>
-{ MC VERSION; 1.20.1
+{ MC VERS; 1.20.1

 - > made with the help of Packwiz and Prism Launcher (૮ ˶´ ᵕˋ ˶ა)!!! thank you to my lovely boyfriend for the emotional support on my first modpack :)